mathe00/slither-clone-sio/README.md

 ![Gameplay Screenshot](placeholder-screenshot.png) <!-- TODO: Add a real screenshot! -->

 Welcome to **Slither Clone SIO**, a modern and feature-rich reinterpretation of the classic Slither.io game.
 Developed entirely in JavaScript with Node.js, Express, Socket.IO, and **WebGL** for ultra-performant client-side rendering, this project goes beyond a simple clone.
-It integrates a robust architecture, advanced customization features, a comprehensive admin system, and optimizations for a smooth and engaging gaming experience. 🚀
+It integrates a robust architecture, advanced customization features, a comprehensive admin system, internationalization support, and optimizations for a smooth and engaging gaming experience. 🚀

 ---
 ## 🌟 Key Features (Features Packed!)